-ARCH 436 History of Islamic Architecture (3) Prerequisite: ARCH 220 or permission of department.
+ARCH 436 History of Islamic Architecture (3) Prerequisite: ARCH221 or permission of department.
 Survey of Islamic architecture from the seventh through the 18th-century.

-ARCH 437 History of Pre-Columbian Architecture (3) Architecture of Pre-Columbian Mexico and Central America from the Pre-Classic Period through the Spanish conquest.
+ARCH 437 History of Pre-Columbian Architecture (3) Prerequisite: ARCH221 or permission of department.
+History of architecture of the western hemisphere from the Pre-Classic period through the Spanish conquest.